Last Updated: 08/04/22

 4. Design best practices

 Avoid complex shapes.
 This includes logos.
 Use a simplified logo, if possible, or consider symbology that your users connect with your app.
-A readable and distinct shape help create unity for users to easily recognize your app from different contexts (adaptive color and notification).
+A readable and distinct shape helps create unity for users to easily recognize your app from different contexts (adaptive color and notification).

 Consider contrast.
 For adaptive shape and legacy icons, make sure the icon foreground and background have legible contrast.
 Avoid using heavy drop shadows, which can be mistaken for the system shadow.

 Keep artwork within safe zones.
 Keep foreground assets within 72x72 px (unless you're going full bleed).
 Keep backgrounds at 108x108 px.
-Note: The icon template artwork frame is larger than 72x72 px to allow to build out icon artwork.
+Note: The icon template artwork frame is larger than 72x72 px to allow you to build out icon artwork.
 The assets will be resized to fit specs.

 Vector format.
 Try to use artwork that is in a vector format (such as SVG, AI, PDF, and EPS files) instead of opposed a raster format (such as PNG, JPG, and GIF files).
 This ensures your artwork is compatible with newer features and easier to edit.